 The real lesson from reason one is that customers will not always need what you have to offer.
 There are two major reasons for this.

 Customers move up- or down-market

 Your business, like all business, mostly serves a small segment of a very large market.
-You provide excellent service to people in your segment of the market, but other companies offer other solutions that match the needs of other segments.
+You give excellent service to people in your segment of the market, but other companies offer other solutions that match the needs of other segments.

 So what happens when your customers leave your market segment?

 You lose customers.
 This happens in all industries.

 A small marketing agency might give excellent branding and positioning services to growing companies.
 Then, as those companies grow faster and become international, the services of the marketing agency are no longer a good fit.

 A young athlete with great swimming talent can learn a lot from her first swim coach.
 But eventually, as that athlete competes at a higher level, she’s going to want more than the first swim coach can offer.